orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

                                    -field  CODE
                                    -out    classes.xml

-The field parameter is the name of the field that corresponds to class labels in the input geometries.
+The ``-field`` parameter is the name of the field that corresponds to class labels in the input geometries.

 The output XML file will look like this::